12 Best Gym Shorts For Men | Tried & Tested By Gym Rats & HIIT Hounds

 Size: S-XXL, Made from 86% Polyester, 14% Elastane, comes in 8 Colours.
 Performance-woven short, with an easy elastic waistband, front faux-fly & side-slit styling.

 I’m 187cm (6’2-ish) and the 7″ Alo Repetition Short is my preferred choice; they’re really well constructed and have a premium feel to the fabric and design.
 There are plenty of secure zip-pockets and the waistband is flat elastic which I prefer over ruffled alternatives.
-The shorts also have a lining so your junk won’t fall out when you’re doing an ab workout — always a bonus.
+The shorts don’t have much of a lining which is a little annoying but its never been a problem with my junk falling out.

 If you like really short shorts in the gym, then Alo is not the brand for you.
 Their 5″ Running Short is made for running and doesn’t have the gym-ready aesthetic you’ll most likely be looking for.